hashicorp/boundary-plugin-aws/plugin/service/storage/README.md

 The following `attributes` are valid on an AWS storage bucket resource:

 - `disable_credential_rotation` (bool): If `true`, credential rotation will not be performed.
-See the [Credential Rotation](../../../README.md#credential-rotation) section above.
 - `region` (string): The region to configure the storage bucket for.
 - `endpoint-url` (string): The endpoint to configure the storage.
+- `role_arn` (string): The role arn configured for the assume role provider.
+- `role_external_id` (string):  The external id configured for the assume role provider.
+- `role_session_name` (string): The session name configured for the assume role provider.
+- `role_tags` (object): The key-value pair tags configured for the assume role provider.

 An example of how to utilize the [endpoint attribute](https://docs.aws.amazon.com/vpc/latest/privatelink/vpc-endpoints-s3.html)
+See the [Credential Rotation](../../../README.md#credential-rotation) readme for more information.

 ### Secrets

-The following `secrets` are valid on an AWS storage bucket resource:
+The following `secrets` are optional on an AWS storage bucket resource:

 - `access_key_id` (string): The access key ID for the IAM user to use with this storage bucket.
 - `secret_access_key` (string): The secret access key for the IAM user to use with this storage bucket.

+See the [Credential Rotation](../../../README.md#credential-rotation) readme for more information.